TeleAI-mcp/super-survey-tool-ycli/README.md

-# super-survey-tool-ycli
+# Super Survey Tool Ycli

-Repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.